shohoku11wrj/haoqiyou/README.md

  * [x] Map view: Each event pin on the map will be labeled "date + time + distance"
  * [x] Map view: shifting markers if overlapping (rotating 4 directions shifts, +polygon original->shifted)
  * [x] Add marker icons to upcoming events/future events/past events
- * Map view: use more customizable maps
+ * [x] Map view: use more customizable maps -> Leaflet + openstreetmap
- * Map view (Optional): cast routes of events on the map
+ * Map view (Optional): cast routes of events on the map.
+To avoid overalpping of routes, display single route when hovering the marker.
  * [x] Support (cloud) comments for each event: commento.io
  * Allow event owner to cancel/edit details of the event.
  * Migrate events from MongoDB to local JSON file